 Mini Gill, MHA, is the Research Program Manager for Pacific Neuroscience Institute.
-She developed her clinical research experience with the Department of Translational Neurosciences and Neurotherapeutics at John Wayne Cancer Institute, working with Dr. Santosh Kesari.
+She developed her clinical research experience with the Department of Translational Neurosciences and Neurotherapeutics at Saint John’s Cancer Institute, working with Dr. Santosh Kesari.
 With the maintenance of federally-regulated and investigator-initiated clinical research studies, she was able to manage all activities associated with the growth of the program.

 In addition, Mini helps to develop clinical trial protocols in support of the clinical research mission of the Neurosciences Program at PNI.
 Her prior knowledge helps to also assist in the submission of grant applications, and articles for publication in professional journals.
 She effectively manages clinical trial operations across multiple sites in order to collaboratively transform the clinical and translational paradigm.
 In addition, ensuring research objectives and goals are met by identifying potential sources for program development will be an essential role.